facebookresearch/EgoVLPv2/EgoVLPv2/README.md

 ### EgoMQ (feature extraction)

-For EgoMQ feature extraction, you need Ego4D resized but non-chunked videos, which will be the output of the first step of video pre-processing (see first bullet of preprocessing [here](#egoclip--egomcq)).
+For EgoMQ feature extraction, you need Ego4D resized but non-chunked videos, which will be the output of the first step of video pre-processing (see first bullet of preprocessing [here](#egoclip--egomcq) also available in [fork](https://github.com/ShramanPramanick/EgoVLPv2/blob/main/EgoVLPv2/README.md#egoclip--egomcq)).
 The videos will be structured as follows:
 ```bash
 $data_root/
     Ego4D_256/